The Nation's Landscapes? Peoples and Places

 Activity level: One, short strenuous walk up on to Pendle Hill summit, around the summit plateau and back – 2 hours approx. 4.5km on steep slopes with rough, wet and boggy ground.

-We’ll visit the area covered by our Fellfoot Forward Landscape Partnership and look at aspects of engagement work with local people (especially children) and visitors.
-We’ll also hear about our EDI project ‘A Landscape for Everyone’ and meet some of the participants from diverse backgrounds.
+The AONB Partnership’s Fellfoot Forward Landscape Partnership Scheme covers the north western corner of the North Pennines, partly inside the AONB and partly in the beautiful Eden Valley in East Cumbria.
+We’ll visit the area covered by the scheme and look at aspects of engagement work with local people, young people and visitors.
+We’ll also hear about our EDI project ‘A Landscape for Everyone’.
 There’ll be art, archaeology, fun and a walk in a beautiful landscape.

 Activity level: Easy - 3km of walking spread throughout the day.

 We’d like to invite you to meet some of the people delivering nature recovery work in our coastal AONB in North Cumbria.
 The Solway Coast is one of the smallest and possibly least known AONBs but what it lacks in size it makes up for in the beauty and wildness of the Solway Firth estuary, the mysterious feel of the Mosses and the subtle nature of its farmed landscapes.